 The lake and park are accessible for four months, from June to late September.
 In the summer, when the mirror-like water reflects the scenery, visitors from different regions of the country and abroad travel to enjoy the enchanting views.

 Dudipatsar Lake Trek:

-The trail heading for Dudipatsar is located at Besal, which is about at 2 hours drive from Naran.
+The trail heading for Dudipatsar is located at Besal, about 2 hours drive from Naran.
 The road is accessible by cars and motorbikes.
 From Besal onwards, visitors trek in vast alpine meadows amid beautiful glaciers to reach Mullah Basti, a campsite route to the lake.
-It’s an easy to Dudipatsar Lake Trek is moderate level hike of 6-7 hours time depending upon one’s fitness level.
+It’s easy to Dudipatsar Lake Trek is a moderate-level hike of 6-7 hours, depending upon one’s fitness level.
 A relatively comfortable and almost straight trek of around 2 hours further from Mullah ka Basti takes one to this gorgeous alpine lake.

 Doli Crossing at Kunhar River for Dudipatsar Lake.

 Must Read: Princess of Lake – Ratti Gali Lake